WebAssembly/design/Modules.md

 A module can declare a set of **imports**.
 An import is a tuple containing a module name, a name exported by the named module, and the type to use for the import within the importing module.
-Within a module, imported functions can be [directly called](AstSemantics.md#calls) just like normal functions (according to the signature of the import).
-Similarly, imported globals can be [directly accessed](AstSemantics.md#global-variables) just like normal global variables (according to their type).
-When the imported module is also WebAssembly, it would be an error if the types imports don't match the types of exports.
+Within a module, imported functions can be [called](AstSemantics.md#calls) just like normal functions (according to the signature of the import).
+Similarly, imported globals can be [accessed](AstSemantics.md#global-variables) just like normal global variables (according to their type).
+An imported global has a distinct state that is local to the modules instance and not shared with the imported module.
+When the imported module is also WebAssembly, it would be an error if the types of imports don't match the types of exports.

 The WebAssembly spec does not define how imports are interpreted:
 * the host environment can interpret the module name as a file path, a URL,